Luigi Fagioli: Formula One

-By the end of World War II, Fagioli's health had improved and at 52-year-old he joined Alfa-Romeo's 1950 Formula One squad for the first ever FIA World Championship.
+By the end of World War II, Fagioli's health had improved and at 52 years old he joined Alfa-Romeo's 1950 Formula One squad for the first ever FIA World Championship.
 Fagioli drove the 158/159 Alfetta, and managed to score five podium finishes in six races, entering the final round as one of three drivers in contention for the title.
 Giuseppe Farina eventually won the championship, with Juan-Manuel Fangio finishing second and Fagioli third.
 In 1951 Fagioli won the French Grand Prix with Juan-Manuel Fangio, earning the distinction of being the oldest person to ever win a Formula One race.
 During the race, the Alfa Romeo team manager ordered him to hand over his healthy car to Fangio while Fagioli would drive Fangio's car, which was plagued with engine problems.
 This was common practice in Grand Prix racing before 1957 – Enzo Ferrari had done the same, ordering José Froilán González to hand over to the quicker and more experienced Alberto Ascari; Fagioli was allegedly so disappointed with this arrangement that he elected to retire from Formula One racing there and then.